 Sometimes, when you’re designing an experiment or just trying to lug around a bunch of rocks, science makes you think outside the box.
 Necessity, after all, is the mother of invention.

-Like Department of External Services agent Angus “Mac” MacGyver, scientists around the world are jerry-rigging everyday objects into specialized equipment.
+Like Department of External Services agent Angus “Mac” MacGyver, scientists around the world are jury-rigging everyday objects into specialized equipment.
 And this being the digital age, there’s a hashtag for that!

 Here are 10 examples of scientists channeling their inner MacGyver with everyday household products, as told by tweets.